 These signals stimulate a cat’s vocal cords to vibrate.
 So as the cat breathes in and out, the air moves across these twitching muscles, resulting in a purring sound.

-Many different situations can cause cats to purr, which leads to multiple theories as to why they do it.
+Many different situations can cause domestic cats to purr, which leads to multiple theories as to why they do it.

 Here’s a breakdown of the commonly accepted reasons why cats purr.